rust-lang/rfcs/text/0000-saturating-and-checking-integer-wrapper-types.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* The saturation behavior of `/` and `%` on signed integers with the parameters `MIN` and `-1`.

-  Since they both evaluate to `MAX + 1` according to two's complement there is an argument to be made that they should saturate to `MAX`.
-The primitive signed integers keep their thread panic for the parameters `MIN` and `-1` for division and remainder, while multiplication wraps.
-  Keeping in line with this behavior could be desired.

 * The saturation behavior of `>>` on signed integers.
 Currently this is specified to saturate to `-1` since that is the right-shift behavior according to two's complement (ie. keep the sign bit).